slashlan/country_data_search/README.md

-# country_data_search
+# Country Data Source Finder

-Country Data Source Finder is a search engine web app that helps you finding the best data sources for the country-level statistics.
+Country Data Source Finder is a search engine web app that helps you finding the best data sources for the country-level statistics that you seek.
+Type what you are looking for in the search bar and get the right data source you need.